onethawt/idaplugins-list/README.md

 * [Graph Slick](https://github.com/lallousx86/GraphSlick): Automated detection of inlined functions.
 It highlights similar groups of nodes and allows you to group them, simplifying complex functions.
 The authors provide an accompanying presentation which explains the algorithms behind the plugin and shows sample use cases.

+* [HeapViewer](https://github.com/danigargu/heap-viewer): An IDA Pro plugin to examine the heap, focused on exploit development.

 * [HexRays CodeXplorer](https://github.com/REhints/HexRaysCodeXplorer): The Hex-Rays Decompiler plugin for better code navigation in RE process.
 CodeXplorer automates code REconstruction of C++ applications or modern malware like Stuxnet, Flame, Equation, Animal Farm ...

 * [HexRays Tools](https://github.com/nihilus/hexrays_tools):